SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

 # Results

-## Planned Analysis
+## Planned Analyses

 The purpose of our experiment was to determine if more generative illustration activities would improve retention and transfer of knowledge about black holes.
 We hypothesized that participants who created their own illustrations would perform better on comprehension measures compared to those who studied provided illustrations.
 From the initial 238 participants, 213 were included in the final analysis after excluding those who did not engage in the illustration activity, failed attention checks, or did not complete the study.

-Participants demonstrated good visual imagery ability (M = 3.761, SD = 0.574) on a scale from 1 to 5, but reported low prior knowledge in physics and astronomy (M = 9.310, SD = 6.813) on a scale from 0 to 50.
-Their pre-test scores on a multiple-choice test specific to black holes were also low (M = 4.188 out of 12, SD = 1.963).
+Participants demonstrated good visual imagery ability (_M_ = 3.761, _SD_ = 0.574) on a scale from 1 to 5, but reported low prior knowledge in physics and astronomy (_M_ = 9.310, _SD_ = 6.813) on a scale from 0 to 50.
+Their pre-test scores on a multiple-choice test specific to black holes were also low (_M_ = 4.188 out of 12, _SD_ = 1.963).
 There were no significant differences across conditions for visual imagery ability, self-reported prior knowledge, or pre-test scores, indicating a baseline similarity among participants.

 We analyzed the effects of illustration generativity on multiple-choice gains, open-response retention scores, and open-response transfer scores.
 No significant differences were found in multiple-choice gains or transfer scores across conditions.
-However, we did observe significant differences in open-response retention scores (F(3,209) = 7.41, p < 0.001).
-Participants who drew their own illustrations (M = 6.688, SD = 2.93) scored significantly higher on retention compared to those who copied illustrations (M = 4.204, SD = 2.750, p < 0.0001) and those who completed partial illustrations (M = 4.796, SD = 2.595, p = 0.0037).
-The difference between drawing and studying was near significance (p = 0.052).
+However, we did observe significant differences in open-response retention scores (_F_(3,209) = 7.41, _p_ < 0.001).
+Participants who drew their own illustrations (_M_ = 6.688, _SD_ = 2.93) scored significantly higher on retention compared to those who copied illustrations (_M_ = 4.204, _SD_ = 2.750, _p_ < 0.0001) and those who completed partial illustrations (_M_ = 4.796, _SD_ = 2.595, _p_ = 0.0037).
+The difference between drawing and studying was near significance (_p_ = 0.052).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">